sesiii/Query-Processor-Optimizer/Readme.md

 ## Project Summary

-The project implements a query processor in C that parses SQL SELECT queries, builds an Abstract Syntax Tree (AST), and optimizes execution plans.
+The project implements a query processor in C++ that parses SQL SELECT queries, builds an Abstract Syntax Tree (AST), and optimizes execution plans.
 It uses Flex for lexical analysis and Bison for parsing.
 The optimizer applies **selection pushdown** and **projection pushdown** to minimize computational cost, using table/column statistics for cost-based plan selection.

 Supported SQL constructs include:
 - `SELECT`